Exploring 10 Fascinating Facts About the Battle of Lexington and Concord

 The Battle of Lexington and Concord was a pivotal event in the American Revolutionary War, and it is filled with captivating details that shed light on the early stages of the conflict.
 Here are 10 fascinating facts that provide a deeper understanding of this historic encounter.

-Read more 10 Fascinating Transport Facts You Need to Know
+Read more The Fascinating Facts About the Triangle You Didn't Know

 1. Paul Revere’s Ride: Before the battle, Paul Revere made his famous midnight ride to warn the colonial militias of the approaching British troops, shouting “The British are coming!”